User00092/Fuel-Mod/README.md

 ---
 ## Credits
-[2Take1 equivalent](https://github.com/GoldenLys/FuelMod) - Thank you for the idea, and I took some functions.
+[2Take1 equivalent](https://github.com/GoldenLys/FuelMod) - Thank you for the idea